Skip to main content

 Photosynthesis

-Photosynthesis is the process by which green plants, algae, and some bacteria convert light energy into chemical energy, primarily in the form of glucose.
-This process occurs in two main stages: the light-dependent reactions, which capture energy from sunlight to produce ATP and NADPH, and the light-independent reactions (Calvin cycle), which use these products to synthesize glucose.
+Photosynthesis is the process by which green plants, algae, and some bacteria convert light energy into chemical energy stored in glucose.
+It occurs in chloroplasts and involves two main stages: the light-dependent reactions and the Calvin cycle.
+The light-dependent reactions use sunlight to produce ATP and NADPH, which are then used in the Calvin cycle to synthesize glucose.

 Recommended video: